-However, as with all technical indicators, the relationship between price action, chart patterns, and indicators are NOT based on any scientific principle or physical law.
+However, as with all technical indicators, the relationship between price action, chart patterns, and indicators is NOT based on any scientific principle or physical law.

-The Fibonacci retracement tool’s usefulness is dependant on the number of market participants paying attention to it.
+The Fibonacci retracement tool’s usefulness is dependent on the number of market participants paying attention to it.

-The more people looking at the same Fibonacci levels, the stronger its predictive power.
+The more people look at the same Fibonacci levels, the stronger its predictive power.

 Markets move in rhythms.
 An impulse wave that defines a major market trend will have a corrective wave before the next impulse wave reaches new territory.